PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/README.md

 - As a storyteller you have an important decition to make as for whether you make an evil player learn it is in-play.
 Allowing it to turn more than 2 players is highly advice against.
 - If the game enters a situation were the good team is unable to win, end the game there and allow the player who knows the Palingenesi to win with evil.

-- ### How to run
+### How to run
+On their first night, wake any player.
+Show them the Palingenesi character token.
+Put that player to sleep.

 Each night except the first, wake the Palingenesi.
 They point at any player.
 That player dies - mark them with the **Dead** reminder.
 Put the Palingenesi to sleep.

+Wake any good player.
+Show them the Widow character token.
+Put that good player to sleep.

-If the player who knows the Palingenesi is in play turns dies while the Palingensi is alive, wake a new player and show them the Palingensi character token.
+If the player who knows the Palingenesi is in play dies while the Palingensi is alive, remove **Know** reminder, wake a new player and show them the Palingensi character token, mark them with the **Know** reminder.